 - Go with Cat 6a if: Your internet plan speeds are higher than 1,000 Mbps.
 You want a cable that likely won’t be outdated in two to three years.

 - Upgrade to Cat 7 if: You want a cable that supports slightly higher bandwidth and will cost you around the same price as a Cat 6a cable.

 Cat 7 – a little higher bandwidth than Cat 6a

-Cat 7 cables are the latest generation of Ethernet cords available, but have little to offer compared to Cat 6a aside from slightly higher bandwidth.
+Cat 7 cables are some of the latest generation of Ethernet cords available but have little to offer compared to Cat 6a aside from slightly higher bandwidth.
 Both support speeds up to 10,000 Mbps, but the Cat 7 supports 600 MHz of bandwidth compared to the 500 MHz of Cat 6a.
 The higher bandwidth frequency does allow for faster data transfers, so if you plan on downloading or uploading large files, the extra bandwidth the Cat 7 gives you may be worth it.

 - Estimated price for 12-ft. cable: $15-$25